Hi!

 in 36th Annual German Pattern Recognition Symposium (GCPR),

-2014, pp. 388–398.
+2014, pp. 388–398. conference version self-archived version -

-H. Fichtenberger, M. Gillé, M. Schmidt, C. Schwiegelshohn, and C. Sohler,
+H. Fichtenberger, M. Gillé, M. Schmidt, C. Schwiegelshohn and C. Sohler,

 “BICO: BIRCH Meets Coresets for k-Means Clustering,”